 Be alert for a right turn, where the Five Ponds Loop leaves the road and climbs more steeply on a footpath.
 After a short climb, it turns right onto a woods road.
 Just ahead, there is a viewpoint on the left over Gatun Pond, a good spot to take a break.

 Continue ahead on the road, climbing gently, and bear right at a fork.
-When you reach the next intersection, continue to follow the pink-on-white blazes.
-A short distance beyond, you’ll reach a four-way intersection, where you turn left, then bear right just ahead and descend to Brushwood Pond, crossing a woods road along the way.
+When you reach the next four-way intersection, turn left, then bear right just ahead and descend to Brushwood Pond.
 At the base of the descent, a short side trail on the right leads to a view of the pond.

 The Five Ponds Loop now emerges onto a large field (on weekends, you may notice illegal use of this area by all-terrain vehicles).
-Continue across the field.
-Towards the northern end of the field, you'll notice a pink-on-white blaze on a tree to the right.
-Turn right and continue along a woods road.
+Follow a dirt road along the right side of the field.
+About halfway through the field, you'll notice a double pink blaze on a post to the right.
+Turn right here and continue along a woods road.
 To avoid a flooded section of the road, the Five Ponds Loop bears right onto a footpath, then joins another road.
 After crossing between two small ponds, the road climbs a little.

 Just ahead, follow the Five Ponds Loop as it turns right onto a footpath, leaving the road and rejoining the Crossover Trail.
 The footpath soon ends at a T-intersection with the woods road just south of Weyble Pond.
 Follow the pink-on-white and white blazes as they turn right, rejoining the road, and follow the road around the southern end of the pond.
 In a short distance, the Crossover Trail leaves to the right.
 Just ahead, a rock ledge on the left, below the road, offers a view over Weyble Pond.